Code of Ethics

 Data exchange and reproducibility policy

-As part of our commitment to contribute to an increasingly open and free science we encourage our authors to deposit supplementary materials or at least the research data underlying publications in institutional or thematic open access repositories federated in the European Open Science Cloud (EOSC).
+As part of our commitment to contributing to an increasingly open and free science, we encourage our authors to deposit supplementary materials—or at least the research data underlying their publications—in institutional or thematic open-access repositories federated within the European Open Science Cloud (EOSC), in accordance with the FAIR principles (Findable, Accessible, Interoperable, Reusable), as promoted by the international GO FAIR initiative.

 Policy on Ethical Oversight